ZENN

 ZENN (Zero Emission, No Noise) is a two-seat battery electric vehicle that was produced by the ZENN Motor Company of Canada from 2006 to 2010, designed to qualify as a neighborhood electric vehicle (NEV).
 It had a range of up to 40 mi and was speed-limited to 25 mph.
 On earlier production models, there was an option of a 'Discovery Pack' which increased the ZENN's range a few miles.
 In later models it was standard.

 In September 2009 CEO Ian Clifford announced that ZENN was ceasing car production to concentrate on selling its drive-train technology to other manufacturers.
 The company had only sold a total of 500 vehicles and cited slow sales as a reason for the decision.
-Production of the ZENN LSV ceased on March 2010, and service support and provision of parts ended on June 30, 2013.
+Production of the ZENN LSV ceased in March 2010, and service support and provision of parts ended on June 30, 2013.

 Design

 The vehicle is based on the Microcar MC2, in production in France since the early 2000s, and produced under license from Microcar's parent company Bénéteau.
 The Microcar MC2, and the short wheelbase MC1, are sold in Europe with 500cc diesel engines, and are considered quadricycles there.

 Electric power is stored in six 12V lead-acid gel batteries, which has a recharge cycle of 8 hours.
 Valve regulated (low maintenance) lead-acid AGM cells were available at extra cost initially, then included as standard equipment in later models.

 Also optional were a retractable fabric sunroof, air conditioning, floor mats, and audio entertainment center.
 The vehicle originally was built with a DC motor and GE controller, and in 2008 was modified with an AC motor and Curtis controller.
 The AC motor was stated to be better for hill climbing, initial acceleration, and overall performance.